harness/terraform-provider-harness/docs/resources/platform_connector_aws.md

 Required:

 - `delegate_selectors` (Set of String) The delegates to inherit the credentials from.

+Optional:

--  `region` AWS Region to perform Connection test of Connector.
+- `region` (String) Test Region to perform Connection test of AWS Connector.

 <a id="nestedblock--irsa"></a>